rust-lang/rust/README.md

   for pointer-to-int and int-to-pointer casts, respectively.
 This will necessarily miss some bugs as those semantics are not efficiently implementable in a sanitizer, but it will only miss bugs that concerns memory/pointers which is subject to these operations.
-Also note that this flag is currently incompatible with Stacked Borrows, so you will have to also pass `-Zmiri-disable-stacked-borrows` to use this.
 * `-Zmiri-symbolic-alignment-check` makes the alignment check more strict.
 By default, alignment is checked by casting the pointer to an integer, and making sure that is a multiple of the alignment.
 This can lead to cases where a